PHOENIXCONTACT/MORYX-ClientFramework/docs/tutorials/GettingStarted.md

 </UserControl>
 ````

 Finished.
-Start thze application and you see your own implemented shell.
+Start the application and you will see your own implemented shell.